 Other Potential Uses for Synthetic Hypericin

-HyBryte™ has Orphan Drug designation for the treatment of CTCL in the United States and Europe.
+HyBryte™ has Orphan Drug designation for the treatment of cutaneous t-cell lymphoma (CTCL) in the United States and Europe.

-HyBryte™ has Fast Track designation for the treatment of CTCL in the United States.
+HyBryte™ has Fast Track designation for the treatment of cutaneous t-cell lymphoma (CTCL) in the United States.

 HyBryte™ has Promising Innovative Medicine designation from the United Kingdom Medicines and Healthcare products Regulatory Agency.